marcosstevens2012/marcosstevens2012/README.md

 ## knowledge

-- ✔️Analysis and Design of Systems.
+- ✔️System Analysis and Design
-- ✔️Management of HTML and CSS, Bootstrap
+- ✔️HTML and CSS, Bootstrap
-- ✔️Programming in PHP (Laravel), VUE.JS, Vanilla JS, Angular and MySQL.
+- ✔️PHP (Laravel), Vue.js, React, Angular, Vanilla JS, and MySQL
+- ✔️Project Management (Jira)
+- ✔️Leadership

 Design and development of systems and modern and responsive web pages, in HTML or WordPress, plugin management.
 Integrations in general.